-Florida Braces For 'Life-Threatening' Hurricane Michael To Hit Panhandle On Wednesday
+Michael Upgraded To Category 4 'Major' Hurricane As It Approaches Florida Panhandle

 The National Hurricane Center has enacted hurricane, tropical storm and storm surge warnings for more than 300 miles of the Florida coast.
 Coastal counties began issuing evacuation orders and opening emergency shelters at schools on Sunday, as member station WFSU reports.

-Wakulla County issued a dire warning, saying it won't open any of its shelters — because they're only safety-rated for storms up to Category 2 strength, WFSU reports.
+Wakulla County issued a dire warning, saying it won't open any of its shelters — because they're safety-rated only for storms up to Category 2 strength, WFSU reports.

 "The center of Michael will continue to move over the southern Gulf of Mexico this morning, then move across the eastern Gulf of Mexico later today and tonight," the agency said.
-The storm's center is expected to move inland over the Florida Panhandle or Florida Big Ben area before moving northeastward across the southeastern U.S.
+The storm's center is expected to move inland over the Florida Panhandle or Florida Big Bend area before moving northeastward across the Southeastern U.S.

 Everyone in hurricane and storm surge warning zones should prepare for life-threatening winds, the NHC said.
 As Michael moves inland, southern Georgia and southeastern Alabama can expect damaging winds, too.

-"Hurricane Michael is a monstrous storm," said Florida Gov. Rick Scott, at a Tuesday morning news conference, adding that it could bring "total devastation to parts of our state, especially in the Panhandle."
+"Hurricane Michael is a monstrous storm," said Florida Gov. Rick Scott, at a Tuesday news conference, adding that it could bring "total devastation to parts of our state, especially in the Panhandle."

-Referring to the looming arrival of tropical-storm winds, Scott added, "we're now just 12 hours away from seeing impacts."

-President Trump has committed to providing any federal resources Florida may need, according to Scott.
+President Trump has approved Florida's declaration of emergency.
 "As Hurricane Michael nears landfall, we are working with state and local officials in Florida to take all necessary precautions," Trump said Monday.
 "It looks like another big one."

 FEMA is already on the ground in Florida; other federal agencies are also preparing to assist people in the storm's path.